Guitar players have a particular rhythm skill that keyboard players should learn and use to their advantage.

 Alternate patting your hands on any surface.
 Try an 8th note rhythm, playing the beats with your right hand and the upbeats with your left.
 Keep your hands low for all non-emphasized notes, and allow your hand to come up higher before playing an emphasized note.
 Emphasized notes that happen on the left hand (upbeat) are syncopated.
 Avoid the tendency to play all emphasized notes with your dominant hand.

-All Access will give you rhythmic instruction through Fluent Piano Chords, Fluent Piano Melodic, as well as monthly keyboard technique videos.
-If you are interested in taking your keyboard playing to a new level, check out OurWorshipSound All Access.
+If you are interested in taking your rhythm and keyboard playing to a new level, check out Fluent Piano video courses.